yuanz03/tp/docs/DeveloperGuide.md

    1. Re-launch the app by double-clicking the jar file.<br>
        Expected: The most recent window size and location is retained.

+### Adding a player

+1. Adding a player with valid details

+    1. Prerequisites: No specific prerequisites needed.

+    1. Test case: `add pl/John Doe p/98765432 e/johnd@example.com a/John street, block 123, #01-01 tm/U16 t/friend`<br>
+       Expected: A new player `John Doe` is added to the player list.
+Details of the added player are shown in the status message.

+   1. Test case: `add pl/John Doe p/98765432 e/johnd@example.com a/John street, block 123, #01-01 tm/NonExistentTeam`<br>
+      Expected: No player is added.
+Error details shown in the status message indicating the team does not exist.

+   1. Other incorrect add commands to try: `add`, `add pl/John Doe`, `...` <br>
+      Expected: Similar to previous.

+2. Adding a player with duplicate player name

+    1. Prerequisites: At least one player must already exist in PlayBook.

+    1. Test case: `add pl/John Doe p/98765432 e/johnd@example.com a/John street, block 123, #01-01 tm/U16 t/friend`(where `John Doe` already exists in the player list)<br>
+       Expected: No player is added.
+Error details shown in the status message indicating the duplicate player.

 ### Deleting a player

 1. Deleting a player while all players are being shown